lkopacz/a11y-with-lindsey/src/pages/transitioning-from-remote/index.md

 Strangely enough, the moment I started my blog was the moment that shit hit the fan at my last job.
 The day after I launched my blog I had a large work emergency that felt unsolvable.
 I was new to the project, and the people who had more context were either on PTO or sick.
 I had a panic attack the following day while on a call with a client (which is not fun).
 I was talking to a friend, one I will always be thankful for at that moment, and he said “Lindsey, it’s a website.
 Nobody is going to die.”
 It was that blunt statement I needed to calm me down.

 I tried to take that statement and remember that work is work.
 I don’t need it to be fun all the time, that’s why it’s called work.
-So I would acknowledge my feelings of stress, and attempt to keep it in perspective.
+So I would acknowledge my feelings of stress and attempt to keep it in perspective.
 I was only one person, and I had to manage expectations of what I could do and what I couldn’t and reach out for help when needed.

 Sometime during that month, I started to get depressed.
 My employer was going through some changes that made it really hard for me to let go.
 I was open about it with my coworkers, but it didn’t seem to help.
 It got to the point that to protect my mental health, I needed to literally **not care**.
 I know a lot of my readers only see an Internet version of me, but I hope it’s clear that I am a very passionate person.
 Not caring made me even more depressed, so it became a no-win situation for me.
 While I could stand to have **some** detachment from clients for boundary purposes, I can’t turn it off completely.